huggingface/transformers/docs/source/testing.rst

 More details, example and ways are `here <https://docs.pytest.org/en/latest/skipping.html>`__.

-Custom markers
+Slow tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Slow tests

 The library of tests is ever-growing, and some of the tests take minutes to run, therefore we can't afford waiting for an hour for the test suite to complete on CI.
-Therefore any slow tests should be marked as in the example below:
+Therefore, with some exceptions, most very slow tests should be marked as in the example below:

 .. code-block:: python

     from transformers.testing_utils import slow
     @slow
     def test_integration_foo():

-As explained at the beginning of this document, slow tests run on a scheduled basis, rather than in PRs.
-So it's possible that some problem will be missed during PR submission, but it'll get caught during the next scheduled CI job.

-Here is the gold standard:

-1. if the test runs longer than 5 seconds on CI (including model download if any) - it should be marked as slow
-2. For common tests to be marked slow, the slowest iteration of that common test must be > 15s.
-3. If an exception is made and a slow test isn't marked as such a note should be placed explaining why

-It's easy to measure the run-time incorrectly if for example there is an overheard of downloading a huge model, but if you test it locally it'd be cached and thus not measured.
-Hence check the execution speed report in CI logs instead (the output of ``pytest --durations=0 tests``).

 Once a test is marked as ``@slow``, to run such tests set ``RUN_SLOW=1`` env var, e.g.: